 4. Groceries

 Remember that groceries don’t just include food.
 It also includes other essential household items like cleaning products and toiletries.
-Your first grocery shop after moving out of home will be your most expensive one because you’re buying everything from scratch (think all your cleaning products, pantry staples, essentials like toilet paper, and then all your regular food).
+Your first grocery shop after moving out of home will be your most expensive one because you’re buying everything from scratch (think all your cleaning products, pantry staples - oils, vinegars, sugar, dried herbs, etc. - other essentials like toilet paper, bin bags, and then all your regular food on top of that).

 See also: How to save money on groceries